On the dependence between a Wiener process and its running maxima and running minima processes: Abstract

 \section{Abstract}

-{We study a triple of stochastic processes: a Wiener process $W_t$, $t \geq 0$, its running maxima process $M_t=\sup \{W_s: s \in [0,t]\}$ and its running minima process $m_t=\inf \{W_s: s \in [0,t]\}$.
-We derive the analytical formulas for the joint distribution function and the corresponding copula.
-As an application we draw out an analytical formula for pricing double barrier options.}
+{We study a triple of stochastic processes: a Wiener process $W_t$, $t \geq 0$, its running maxima process $M_t=\sup \{W_s: s \in [0,t]\}$, and its running minima process $m_t=\inf \{W_s: s \in [0,t]\}$.
+We derive the analytical formula for the corresponding copula and show that it is supported on the hemicube, a convex hexahedron with seven vertices.
+As an application, we draw out an analytical formula for pricing of a double barrier option.}